tomhendra/courses/14-fem-beginner/1-complete-intro-to-web-development-v2/README.md

 - Node is a program that allows you to run JavaScript from the terminal.
 - You can run web servers with it or build really cool tools.
-- Parcel is a web application bundler which helps to manage your project.
+- Parcel is a web application bundler built with Node which helps to manage your project.
 - Parcel provides a local dev server, packages files for output, splits code and more.

-## Git & Bash
+### Git & Bash

 - Git is a distributed source control management tool.
 - It's an easy way to share code and work on it together with a large team.